Government of Canada actions to address anti-Indigenous racism in health systems

 On this page

-It is unacceptable that First Nations, Inuit and Métis continue to endure systemic racism and discrimination when seeking the health care they need.
+It is unacceptable that First Nations, Inuit and Métis Peoples continue to endure racism and discrimination when seeking health services.

 The Government of Canada is acting to address racism.
-We will work together with Indigenous partners and health professionals, governing bodies and provinces and territories to:
+Together with Indigenous partners and health professionals, governing bodies and provinces and territories, the government will act to:

-- ensure equal and compassionate care of Indigenous peoples
+- ensure Indigenous peoples have access to equitable and compassionate care

 What we are doing

-On October 16, 2020, after the tragic death of Joyce Echaquan, the Government of Canada convened an urgent meeting with Ms. Echaquan's family and her First Nation's leadership, Indigenous health practitioners and medical students, First Nations, Inuit and Métis Nation leaders, federal, provincial and territorial government representatives, health system partners and Indigenous experts.
+On October 16, 2020, after the death of Joyce Echaquan, the Government of Canada convened an urgent meeting with:

 The objectives of the meeting were:

-- to listen to lived experiences of Indigenous peoples and health care professionals regarding systemic racism in federal, provincial and territorial health systems
+- to listen to lived experiences of Indigenous people and health care professionals regarding systemic racism in federal, provincial and territorial health systems

 - to reflect upon the information shared to inform concrete measures that governments, educational institutions, health professional associations, regulatory colleges, and accreditation organizations can take